xyst/writings/why-is-racket-integer-sum-faster-than-haskell/readme.md

 Lots and lots of printing...
 My estimation is that it'll take a month to finish.

-Changing the code to use a larger "begin" and fewer numbers instead:
+Changing the code to use a larger "begin" and fewer numbers:

 ~~~
 #lang racket/base